ls-projects-jamelle-boose/node-db-challenge-1/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+      Relational databases are similar to spreadsheets--they keep track of different entities (animals, users, messages), their attributes (species, email, content), and their relationships to one another or lack thereof.
+While they hold the data, SQL is the standard language we use to query and maintain it.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+      A primary key is a single source of truth for identifying a record.
+It doesn't change and isn't reassigned when a record is deleted.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+      A foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+* [x] What do we need in order to have a _many to many_ relationship between two tables.

+      An associative table and two one-to-many relationships that reference the primary keys of the entities we are trying to link.
+Like an author_id and a post_id.

 ## Minimum Viable Product